 - T1 C+ (Gd): typically no contrast enhancement 3

 These lesions are benign with no malignant potential 3.

-If the diagnosis of an epidermoid is suspected at preoperative US, the lesion can be enucleated and frozen sections obtained to confirm the diagnosis.
-However, treatment is controversial; some authorities advocate orchiectomy, others suggest organ sparing surgery.
+If the diagnosis of an epidermoid is suspected at the preoperative ultrasound, the lesion can be enucleated and frozen sections obtained to confirm the diagnosis.
+However, treatment is controversial; some authorities advocate orchiectomy, others suggest organ-sparing surgery.

 - 1. Loya AG, Said JW, Grant EG. Epidermoid cyst of the testis: radiologic-pathologic correlation.
 Radiographics.
 2004;24 Suppl 1 : S243-6. doi:10.1148/rg.24si035223 - Pubmed citation